 This approach is ideal if you need specific information, like addresses.
 In the question type selector, choose Collect Contact Info.

-Be sure to only check 'Required' on information you absolutely need.
-This increases barriers to completion, so if you only need zip code, it's best not to require the other fields.
+Be sure to only check "Required" on information you absolutely need.
+Adding multiple required questions can be a barrier to completion, so if you only need zip code, it's best not to require the other fields.